na-na-hi/renget/archive/ayumi_erp_rating.md

 - The Pygmalion community and developers
 - AliCat and Trappu not just for making the [Another LLM Roleplay Rankings - by AliCat and Trappu - https://rentry.co/ALLMRR](https://rentry.co/ALLMRR), but also for being so super helpful on Discord.
 - All the busy developers on http://huggingface.co/, who fine tune LLaMA models, and to TheBloke and
-- Thanks also to @gj4289 on TheBloke's discord for the last pieces I needed to accomplish the ALC-IQ benchmark.
+- Thanks also to @gj4289 on TheBloke's Discord for the last pieces I needed to accomplish the ALC-IQ benchmark.
+- Thanks also to @ikaridev on TheBloke's Discord for contributing characters and questions to the ALC-IQ benchmark.
 - And to [Gryphe @gryphepadar](https://huggingface.co/Gryphe) and everyone else in #characters-roleplay-storied Channel on TheBloke's Discord for their input!
 - The [llama.cpp](https://github.com/ggerganov/llama.cpp) developers